iamsourishdhar/orders-inventory-service/copilot-notes.md

 Co-Pilot has been used in step by step manner to create this microservice logically.
 Please find the main promts used to build the component.
-After every promt , the spring boot component has been validated locally.
 1. Build a Spring Boot microservice with Java 17 and Maven 3.8.8 that manages Orders and Inventory with the following characteristics:
    1. Core Capabilities
       2. Order Lifecycle